 There are several methods for filing your franchise tax, including through an Approved Electronic Submission Software Provider, through the mail, TeleFile, or the Electronic Data Interchange (EDI) section of the website.

 The filing methods for Texas franchise tax can be quite confusing, and trying to figure it out online can often create even more confusion.
-The law firm of Ronald Arthur Stearns Sr. PLLC can help reduce your confusion and advise you on the best filing method for your business.
+The law firm of Ronald Arthur Stearns, Attorney at Law can help reduce your confusion and advise you on the best filing method for your business.
 We can help you file your franchise tax report and organize your documentation.

 Documents Required For Your Franchise Tax Report